csc-training/summerschool/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# CSC Summer School in High-Performance Computing 2024
+# CSC Summer School in High-Performance Computing 2025

 This is the material repository for the High-Performance Computing Summer School organized by [CSC - IT Center for Science](https://csc.fi/en/).

 Feel free to fork this repository to work through the exercises.

-Versions from previous years can be found in tags.
+Material from previous years can be found in [releases](https://github.com/csc-training/summerschool/releases).

 ## Presentation slides

-The slides are available [here](https://github.com/csc-training/summerschool/releases/).
+The slides are available [here](https://csc-training.github.io/summerschool/).

 ## Exercises